I’m an editorial veteran with more than sixteen years of experience as a journalist, professional writer, editor, and fiction writer.

-If you’re in the market for a well-versed editor for your novel, memoir, or non-fiction book, I’d love to connect.
+If you’re on the lookout for an experienced writer and editor as you seek to polish your college essay, novel, memoir, or non-fiction book, I’d love to connect.

 “Jay is an incredibly thoughtful and generous editor who brings a wealth of story and editing experience to any project that comes across his desk.
 His sense of character, plot, tone, and style is impeccable.” — Paul Morrissey, Eisner Award-winning Writer & Editor

 I request potential and active clients to connect with me directly through my page on Reedsy.

 As a freelance editor, I’ve found Reedsy to be an excellent, convenient, and secure way to communicate with clients.
 The site creates a pretty seamless interface for requesting quotes, communicating with clients, sending/receiving documents, and to ensure safe, secure payment system.